 If your website needs to support several micro-sites or should have translated copies (or different copies) for various types of users or locations, multi-site support becomes a vital feature.
 Of course, implementing multiple sites may require additional development cost but your chosen CMS should certainly support it even if you don’t implement it in the first phase.
 After all, you never know if you’ll run into a multi-site need in future.

 There are several technical challenges (other than development and customization) associated with a CMS implementation, classified broadly into categories, including environment setup, installation, migration from other systems, and upgrades to newer versions.
 Surprisingly, many CMS applications don’t have straightway methods to simplify these vital aspects.
 Ideally, these ceremonial activities shouldn’t take long so as to allow developers and designers to focus on the real stuff, i.e. developing an awesome portal.

 Ideally, from a User Experience doctrine perspective, an application having a great user experience design should not require help manuals.
 Similarly, from a software design perspective, great quality code shouldn’t require much documentation either!

 Unfortunately, we don’t live in an ideal world and in many scenarios, your users as well as the developers, both would require some assistance while using the portal or while developing it.
-Therefore, it’s pragmatic to expect a good CMS to have reasonable level of documentation shipped with it.
+Therefore, it’s pragmatic to expect a good CMS to have a reasonable level of documentation shipped with it.

-So I talked about lot of factors in my post till now.
+So I talked about a lot of factors in my post till now.
 Do you agree with me about the factors that I talked about are imperative.
 I’m keen to know your views.